Quadratic Gorenstein rings and the Koszul property II: Quadratic Gorenstein Rings with Which Are Not Koszul

+In recent work \cite{jason}, McCullough-Seceleanu use the idealization construction to produce a quadratic Gorenstein algebra with $r=3$ and $c=8$ which is not Koszul.
+We are working to apply the techniques of Caviglia \cite{Caviglia} to understand the two remaining unknown cases $r=3$ and $c \in \{6,7\}$ in Figure \ref{improved:table:of:when:quadratic:Gorenstein:rings:are:Koszul}.

 \begin{rmk} Although our strongest results hold only in characteristic zero, most of our results in this paper and \cite{QGRKP1} hold in arbitrary characteristic so that Figure \ref{improved:table:of:when:quadratic:Gorenstein:rings:are:Koszul} remains mostly intact in prime characteristic.
-The notable exceptions are that the cases where $6 \leq c = r + 2$ and where $r = 3$ and $c \in \{10, 11, 14, 15, 18, 19, 24\}$ remain unknown. \end{rmk}
+The notable exceptions are that the cases where $6 \leq c = r + 2$ and where $r = 3$ and remain unknown. \end{rmk}

 \begin{ack} {\tt Macaulay2} computations were essential to our work.
 The first author thanks Paolo Mantero for informing him of the references for Propositions \ref{h-vectors:and:linkage} and \ref{regularity:bound}.
-We also thank BIRS-CMO, where we learned of Matsuda's result. \end{ack}
+We thank BIRS-CMO, where we learned of Matsuda's result, and two anonymous referees for a careful reading and comments. \end{ack}

 \end{spacing}